GeoPlatform/geoplatform-demos/examples/tippecanoe/NHD/README.md

 ## Execute the Script

-To run the task it will utilize a EC2 Spot instance and execute based on the specificication document created.
+To run the task it will utilize a EC2 Spot instance and execute based on the specification document created.
 The `--spot-price` will need to be adjusted if the server is adjusted.

 ```bash
 aws ec2 request-spot-instances --spot-price "0.4" --instance-count 1 --type "one-time" --launch-specification file://spec.json --profile sit